 Understanding the lineages and molecular histories of individual cells is fundamental to understanding development and disease in multicellular organisms.
 Advances in genome engineering, genome editing, synthetic biology, single cell sequencing, and molecular imaging are enabling revolutionary approaches in which cells actively record their own histories to their genomes.
 These approaches are beginning to provide new insights into diverse developmental and disease processes.
 Hindsight 2020 will bring together researchers working on all aspects of this new field from technology development to biological inquiry.
 Winners of the Allen Institute Cell Lineage Reconstruction DREAM Challenge will also be announced at the event.

 Click below to apply to attend the conference.
-Abstract submission for selected talks and posters is now open, click below to read abstract submission details.
+Abstract submission for selected talks and posters has now closed.

 615 Westlake Avenue N.

 - Registration is via application, with no application fee.

 - The organizing committee will confirm registration applications regularly.